A curvature obstruction to integrability: Constant curvature

-The proof is similar to that of Theorem \ref{T1} appearing \cite{CLECU}.
-Let $M$ be a compact almost-complex manifold of real dimension $n \geq 4.$ Let $g$ be a Riemannian metric on $M$ of constant sectional curvature $c_0 \neq 0.$ Assume, for a contradiction, that $M$ has a complex structure $A.$
+\begin{theorem} Let $(M,g)$ be a Riemannian manifold of real dimension at least $4.$ If $g$ has non-zero constant sectional curvature, then $M$ does not admit a complex structure $A \in C(M)$ satisfying $d^{\nabla} A=0,$ where $\nabla$ is the Levi-Civita connection. \end{theorem}

+\begin{proof} Suppose that $g$ has constant sectional curvature $c_0 \neq 0.$ To the contrary, assume that there exists $A \in AC(M)$ that satisfies $d^{\nabla} A=0,$ for the Levi-Civita connection $\nabla$ on $T_M.$ Note that $A$ is then automatically integrable (cf.\ Lemma \ref{Q1}).